UniMath/agda-unimath/src/foundation/dependent-function-types.lagda.md

 ## Definitions

-### The structure of a span on a family of types on a dependet function type
+### The structure of a span on a family of types on a dependent function type

 ```agda
 module _